-This second semester course continues the development of practical language skills with the emphasis on speaking and listening.
+This course will be the second semester course continuing the development of practical language skills with the emphasis on speaking and listening.
 Course may not meet major requirements at transfer institutions.
 See your counselor for more information.

 Recommended Preparation: SPN 100